demize/liquorice/README.md

 A twitch client library for zig designed around webhooks.

+The canonical source for this is on my [gitolite](https://gitweb.msvcrt.zip/gitweb.cgi?p=AniseBot.git) but it's mirrored to Github as well.
+This uses a janky action I modified and a janky post-receive hook I wrote.
+If it doesn't work, let me know, and I'll try to fix it (but I'll hopefully already know).

 ## Why `liquorice`?

 Because "twiz" is a terrible name for a library, but a good inspiration for a decent name for a library.